About Rennie’s Landing

 Fresh Food and Libations

-On weekdays, Rennie’s opens at 7:30 am, and 9:00 am on Saturday and Sunday.
-We begin serving full breakfasts as soon as our doors open, until 10:30 am on weekdays and 11:30 am on Saturday.
-Sleep in on Sundays — we’ll serve you breakfast and a Bloody Mary until 1:00 pm!
+Rennie’s opens at 11:00 am daily.
+We serve full breakfasts starting at 10:00 am Saturday until noon.
+Sleep in on Sundays — we’ll serve you breakfast and a Bloody Mary from 10:00 am until 1:00 pm!
 Try our famous Huevos Rancheros. ¡Muy sabrosos!

 We have a rotating menu of beer, wine and hard cider.
 Our wine selections include specially priced varietals.